Tobacco politics: 20th century

 In 1964, the Surgeon General released a report confirming the causal link between smoking and cancer.
 Tobacco industries formed the Tobacco Institute, a trade association that acted as a lobby for tobacco industries in Congress.
-This lobbying was generally successful, as the tobacco industry was well-funded and southern states relied on tobacco revenues.
-For example, after the Federal Trade Commission (FTC) mandated warning labels on cigarette packages, tobacco companies successfully requested Congressional regulation in place of FTC regulation.
+This lobbying was generally successful, as the tobacco industry was well-funded and Southern states relied on tobacco revenues.
+For example, after the Federal Trade Commission (FTC) mandated health warning labels on cigarette packaging, tobacco companies successfully requested Congressional regulation in place of FTC regulation.
 The Federal Cigarette Labeling and Advertising Act (FCLAA) of 1965 originally required cigarette warning labels to include a warning of cancer, but this was removed from the final bill.

-Although tobacco companies had considerable influence throughout the twentieth century, anti-tobacco advocates also had some successes.
+Although tobacco companies had considerable influence throughout the twentieth century, anti-tobacco advocates also had some success.
 In 1967, anti-tobacco advocates successfully argued that the fairness doctrine of the Federal Communications Commission (FCC) mandated time for anti-smoking advertisements equal to time allotted for smoking advertisements.
 In 1998, amidst growing evidence against tobacco companies, especially after the release of several industry documents, and growing public attitudes against smoking, states and tobacco companies entered a Master Settlement Agreement.
 This settlement included payments to states, restrictions on advertisements, and free access to internal industry research, although some have criticized the settlement for shielding the industry from future lawsuits, granting a monopoly to the largest tobacco companies, creating "client states" dependent on settlement payments, and shifting the cost of cigarettes to individual smokers rather than companies.
 In addition, tobacco companies have expanded their operations abroad, arguably undermining the impact of the settlement.

 21st century

-Tobacco companies continue to play a large role in politics, although not as extensively as in the twentieth century.
-In 1990, the contributions of tobacco lobbies totalled to over $70 million.
+Tobacco companies continue to have a large role in politics, albeit not as extensively as during the twentieth century.
+In 1990, the contributions of tobacco lobbies totaled over $70 million.
 In 2017, tobacco lobbies paid $21.8 million.
 Tobacco companies tend to donate more to Republican candidates, contributing over $50 million since 1990 to Republicans, including former Vice President Mike Pence.
-Proposals for relaxed electronic cigarette regulation, such as the Cole-Bishop Amendment in the 2017 omnibus bill and FDA Deeming Authority Clarification Act of 2017, have emerged, none have passed yet.
+Although multiple proposals for relaxed electronic cigarette regulation, such as the Cole-Bishop Amendment in the 2017 omnibus bill and FDA Deeming Authority Clarification Act of 2017, have emerged, none have passed yet.
 In 2006, courts ordered tobacco companies to run anti-smoking advertisements, but tobacco companies delayed this order through multiple appeals until 2017.
 As of 2017, tobacco companies must now run advertisements detailing the negative health impacts of smoking for a year.
+In a measure to curb the use of E-cigarettes among youth, the U.S. FDA banned the promotion and sale of flavored vaping products in January 2020.

-In 2017, Philip Morris International created the Foundation for a Smoke-Free World and fully funds it (to the tune of $80 million per year over twelve years) for the purpose of promoting new tobacco industry products.
+In 2017, Philip Morris International established the Foundation for a Smoke-Free World and fully funds it (to the tune of $80 million per year over twelve years) to endorse new tobacco industry products.